2010 Mercedes-Benz CL-Class

 From nose to tail, the CL is something out of the ordinary.
 Seen from the front, it's instantly identifiable as a Mercedes-Benz from its three-slat grille, long a staple of Benz sport models and SUVs.
 The famous three pointed star emblem is front and center and as large as a dinner plate, just to be sure you don't mistake the CL for any other brand.
 As if you could.

-At 199.4 inches long, this is a large car, and its size gives it presence.
+At 200 inches long, this is a large car, and its size gives it presence.
+It has substantial mass too, though the front fenders, hood and door skins are aluminum and the trunk-lid is composite.

 The front end stretches wide and sweeps back into a pair of prominent flared front wheel openings, a design element derived from the S-Class sedans with which the CL shares its underpinnings.
 Its 73.7-inch width makes it look solidly planted and substantial.
-There's surprisingly little chrome up front and we think it could use a bit more twinkle to announce its arrival.
+There's surprisingly little chrome up front in typical Mercedes understatement.
 But it's still a knockout first impression.
-Projector beam headlights add the final bit of modernity to the nose.
+Projector beam headlights and hidden radar and parking sensors add the final bit of modernity to the nose.

 It's the sweep of the roof that makes the CL's compelling style statement.
 The top arcs dramatically over the side glass and down into the C-pillar without the interruption of a B-pillar, the central support post most cars have between front and rear side windows.
 The roofline is sleek.
 And this is a true hardtop; you can drop the large side windows down for a panoramic view and an open-air feeling.
 Handsomely wrought chrome trim framing the large side-window opening emphasizes both its shape and the absence of the second pillar.
 In profile, the CL is gorgeous and sporty.

 Even as it drives away, the CL keeps your attention.
-The rear window's horseshoe-like shape is especially intriguing, and not seen anywhere else in the automotive kingdom.
-Below the backlight (rear windscreen) the tail tapers gracefully into a pair of large taillights and a taut trunk lid wearing a subtle built-in rear spoiler at its top edge.
+The rear window's horseshoe-like shape is especially intriguing, like a canopy pulled taut over a frame and not seen anywhere else in the automotive kingdom.
+Below the rear window the tail tapers gracefully into a pair of large taillights and a taut trunk lid wearing a subtle built-in rear spoiler at its top edge.
 Sedans don't look like this, and that's just the point.

-Outside of the model nomenclature on the deck lid, the CL550 4MATIC and CL600 models are essentially identical from the outside.
+Outside of the model nomenclature on the deck lid and wheels, the CL550 4MATIC and CL600 models are essentially identical from the outside.

-Ensconced in the driver's seat, you immediately register the raked-back windshield and low roofline pressing down from above, creating a narrow viewing port ahead.
+Ensconced in the driver's seat, you immediately register the raked-back windshield and low roofline pressing down from above; it's a narrow viewing port by sedan standards but outward visibility is superior to most Grand Tourers and 2+2s.
 The CL is just 2.2 inches lower than an S-Class sedan, but it feels much lower than that.

 The surroundings are a sybarite's delight.
 There's almost nowhere your hand falls that you're not touching either glove-soft leather, burled walnut, brushed aluminum or chrome.
 The instrument panel cover is stitched in leather, as are the door panels and seats, buckets front and rear.
-The steering wheel is wood with leather grips at the nine and three o'clock positions.
-It houses buttons in front for the phone and COMAND system, and switches behind the top spokes for manually shifting the seven-speed automatic transmission.
+The steering wheel is silky leather or wood with leather grips at the nine and three o'clock positions.
+It houses buttons in front for the phone and COMAND system, and switches behind the top spokes for manually shifting the transmission (aluminum on AMG models).

-The walnut trimmed center stack contains a thin row of easy-to-operate brushed aluminum climate control switches, a hidden compartment for the CD changer and a pair of vents flanking a square analog clock that looks like it could double as Patek Phillipe wristwatch.
+The walnut trimmed center stack contains a thin row of easy-to-operate brushed aluminum climate control switches, a hidden compartment for the CD changer and a pair of vents flanking a square analog clock that looks like it could double as Patek Phillipe wristwatch; on AMG models it is an IWC Ingenieur timepiece.

 For cars equipped with the optional night vision system, the large speedometer in front of the driver transitions to a second viewing screen whenever the system is activated.
-Several other buttons arrayed around the mouse control the suspension's sport and comfort modes (linked to the transmission shift program), the sound system and the multi-function seats' firmness and adjustment.
+Several other buttons arrayed around the mouse control the suspension's sport and comfort modes, transmission operation modes, the sound system and a short-cut to the dynamic seat adjustments.

 At least you'll never want for aural entertainment.
-The harman/kardon system's performance through its 11 speakers is purely angelic.
-And the GPS works about as well as any we've encountered, with an easy-to-read rolling map and good graphics.
+The harman/kardon system's 600-watt performance through its 11 speakers is purely angelic.
+And the navigation works about as well as any we've encountered, with an easy-to-read rolling map and good graphics.
+The screen is adjustable for angle and brightness separately from other instruments.

 The CL's front seat comfort is beyond reproach.
 The front cabin offers all the legroom, width and headroom anyone but an NBA forward could need.
 The power front seats are wonderful; the width and pocketing of the cushions provide just the right amount of support to the back and under the thighs, and, with the full range of adjustments available, almost anyone can get comfortable.
-Even the length of the front-seat lower cushions is adjustable for just the right amount of under-leg support.
-Our car was equipped with the optional active ventilated seats, which contain several small fans to circulate cool or warmed air through the perforated leather seat covering.
+Even the length of the front-seat lower cushions is adjustable for just the right amount of thigh support.
+Most CL are equipped with the optional active ventilated seats, which contain several small fans to circulate cool or warmed air through the perforated leather seat covering.
 Pneumatic bladders built into the seats can be programmed to adjust the firmness of upper and lower side bolsters, back rest, and shoulder area, as well as lumbar support firmness and location.
-The seats also offer a massage feature, and it's quite nice, actually.
+The seats also offer a massage feature; it's quite nice, actually, and virtually eliminates fatigue.
 We preferred the fast and vigorous setting; imagine a soft rolling pin making its way from your lumbar region to upper back.
 The programming is controlled through the COMAND interface using clearly marked pictograms.

-The seats can be programmed to automatically inflate upper and lower bolsters when the car turns a corner to provide the driver and passenger with extra lateral support.
-In that mode we found them abrupt, at times taking us by surprise, and too aggressive.
-We left that feature de-activated, and opted for more massage.
+The seats can be programmed to automatically inflate upper and lower bolsters to varying degrees when the car turns a corner to provide the driver and passenger with extra lateral support.
+This brings the support of a sport seat for spirited driving without the big bolsters some find confining, to a luxurious armchair one slides in and out of.

-The CL interior's only real negative is rear seat room.
-There isn't much.
-Though the rear buckets are as handsome and almost as comfortable as the front (they lack any adjustability), this is a not a place to spend much time.
+The CL interior's only real negative is rear seat room, and that only compared to sedans this size.
+Though the rear buckets are as handsome and almost as comfortable as the front (they lack any adjustability), this is a not a place to spend much time for anyone over, say five-foot-six.
 Despite its full-size 116.3-inch wheelbase (albeit 8.2 inches less than that of the commodious S-Class sedan), the CL's dramatic dimensions mean rear legroom in the small-car range.
 Plant a six-foot driver behind the wheel and a six-foot rear-seat passenger's knees are jammed against the front seatbacks.
-Kids and anyone less than 5-feet, 6-inches will fit well enough.
 And most people will be able to handle the tight rear quarters for local trips to the mall.
 But this is not the car to take on a cross-country jaunt with four average-sized adults.

-Oddly, that lack of interior room may be one of the CL's strongest luxury statements: It's a large car that can afford to ignore the everyday requirement of passenger-carrying practicality.
+Oddly, that lack of four-adult room may be one of the CL's strongest luxury statements: It's a large car that can afford to ignore the everyday requirement of passenger-carrying practicality.
 Need more space?
 Take another car.
-This is apparently okay in this class: The Bentley Continental GT and BMW 6 Series have even less rear legroom.
+This is apparently okay in this class: The Bentley Continental GT, BMW 6 Series, Aston Martin DB9 and Ferrari Scaglietti all have even less room in back.

 Cargo room is just the opposite.
 The trunk is deep, commodious and finished in a handsome gray carpet.
 Under the trunk floor is a shallow but still useful cargo tray, and under that a full-sized spare.
 Liftover height is about average, and the electric powered opening-and-closing feature is always appreciated.

-The Mercedes-Benz CL550 we tested is a swift and smooth ride to be sure, but we'd stop short of calling it a sports sedan.
-It's simply too large, too soft and too luxurious.
-But it is rewarding to drive for just those reasons.
+The Mercedes-Benz CL is a swift and smooth ride to be sure, but we'd stop short of calling it a sports coupe.
+It's simply too large and too luxurious.
+But it is rewarding to drive for just those reasons and makes a superb Grand Touring machine.

 You start the CL with a touch of a big aluminum button to the right of the steering column.
 We still wonder why being able to keep the key in your pocket makes this a better solution.
 Then drop it into gear with a column-mounted electronic shift lever similar to the kind BMW is now using.
 Purists may feel it's an odd and un-sporty throwback to have a shifter moved off of the center console and on to the steering column, but it works well and frees up space.